beeware/toga/docs/background/philosophy.rst

 --------------

-10 years ago, being a cross-platform widget toolkit meant being available for Windows, OS X and Linux.
+10 years ago, being a cross-platform widget toolkit meant being available for Windows, macOS and Linux.
 These days, mobile computing is much more important.
 But despite this, there aren't many good options for Python programming on mobile platforms, and cross-platform mobile coding is still elusive.
 Toga aims to correct this.